-- Join a trade mission abroad to meet contacts and gauge competition.
-Visit www.britishchambers.org.uk.
+- A trade mission abroad can help you meet contacts and gauge competition.

-- For detailed information on a specific market use a research agent.
-They have access to your customers and can observe competitors’ weaknesses.
+- For detailed information on a specific market, use a market research agency.
+They have access to your customers and can observe competitors' weaknesses.

-3.1 Consider how you will market your product or service overseas.
+Consider how you will market your product or service overseas

 - Tailor your market strategy according to your sales target.
-Will you sell directly to small businesses, to a wholesaler or distributor, or via sales agent?
+Will you sell directly to customers, to a wholesaler or distributor, or via a sales agent?